 Our research shows that more people carpool to work here in the Fisher Crossroads / Pumpkin Center (23.4%) than in 96.1% of the neighborhoods in America.

-One of the unique characteristics of the Fisher Crossroads / Pumpkin Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.6% of the neighborhoods in America.
+The Fisher Crossroads / Pumpkin Center neighborhood stands out for having an average per capita income lower than 95.6% of the neighborhoods in the United States.
 The Fisher Crossroads / Pumpkin Center neighborhood also has a greater percentage of children living in poverty (55.2%) than found in 95.7% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 The neighbors in the Fisher Crossroads / Pumpkin Center neighborhood in Fort Payne are low income, making it among the lowest income neighborhoods in America.
 NeighborhoodScout's research shows that this neighborhood has an income lower than 95.6% of U.S. neighborhoods.
 With 55.2% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 95.7% of U.S. neighborhoods.